starkxun/moonwell-bug-bounty/proposals/mips/mip-b47/MIP-B47.md

 ## Conclusion

-The addition of an Moonwell Ecosystem USDC Vault represents a strategic expansion of Moonwell on Base.
-By leveraging Morpho infrastructure and the risk management expertise of Anthias Labs, we can expand our strategic ability and double down on our success, adding new employees, office space, and other necessary expansions.
+The addition of a Moonwell Ecosystem USDC Vault represents a strategic expansion of Moonwell on Base.
+By leveraging Morpho infrastructure and the risk management expertise of Anthias Labs, this initiative supports the long-term growth of the protocol and its ecosystem.